dev-tch/AirBnB_clone/web_static/README.md

+### About Project

+all files of project (*.css *.html images ) are in directory web-static goal of project to learn HTML && css
+Html : describes the structure of a Web page
+css: specifying how Web page is  presented to users

 ### Background Context
 Now that you have a command interpreter for managing your AirBnB objects, it’s time to make them alive!
 Before developing a big and complex web application, we will build the front end step-by-step.